GenesysCloudBlueprints/aws-lex-kendra/README.md

 8. On the Configure stack options screen, click **Next**.
 9. On the Review Lex-Kendra screen, click the acknowledgements at the bottom of the page and click **Create stack**.

 **Note**: The stack creation process can take up to 30 minutes.
-You can *Create a queue in Genesys Cloud* and *Install the Amazon Lex integration from Genesys AppFoundry* while the stack builds.
+You can complete the procedures *Create a queue in Genesys Cloud* and *Install the Amazon Lex integration from Genesys AppFoundry* while the stack builds.

 10. After enough time has elapsed for the stack creation to complete, in the Amazon Lex console under **CloudFormation > Stacks**, confirm the Lex-Kendra stacks exist.
 11. In the Amazon Lex console under **CloudFormation > Stacks**, click the **Resources** tab.